27rg5/Automatic-Colorization-of-Images-using-Autoencoders/README.md

 # Automatic-Colorization-of-Images-using-Autoencoders
-Colorize grayscale images to Lab color space with Convolutional Autoencoders.
+TensorFlow program to colorize grayscale images into Lab color space with Convolutional Autoencoders.